mateogar/SocialBot/README.md

 # SocialBot

 Trabajo de Fin de Grado realizado junto a @dkesada .
-Este proyecto es un bot de Telegram utilizando la API de telepot Final Project of the Degree done with @dkesada.
+Este proyecto es un bot de Telegram utilizando la API de telepot.

+Final Project of the Degree done with @dkesada.
 This project is a Telegram bot using the telepot API